 Despite their voracity, durability, and resilience, Steelhead Trout are, without a doubt, Alaska’s most high-maintenance fish.
-Catching one is like spotting the hottest, most meticulous, intelligent, accomplished person around and deciding in advance, “That’s who I’m going to take home.”
-Steelhead fishing takes prior planning, a proper approach, an excellent lure, attentiveness, and a quick wit.
+Fishing for these beauties is like spotting the hottest, most meticulous, intelligent, accomplished person around and deciding in advance, “That’s who I’m going to take home.”
+Steelhead fishing in Alaska takes prior planning, a proper approach, an excellent lure, attentiveness, and a quick wit.

 Plan Your Attack

 You’ll need to know where to look for Steelhead.
 Look for cut banks, deeper slots, and areas where willows overhang the river.
 These areas provide them with great protection from above.
 Finding these areas on an unfamiliar river can be difficult, especially if you have limited time to explore.
 This is where your expert guide from Alaska’s Boardwalk Lodge comes in handy.
 Jay Mar has been guiding for the lodge for the past 17 years.
 He and his team know all the best places to fish.

 Steelhead love snaggy areas that provide protection.
 While smooth, snag-free bottoms, with open areas above are nice for casting and bouncing the bottom, those typically aren’t the areas you’ll find fish.
 Even when you cast and miss visible water hazards, you’re bound to find snags you can’t see below the water.
 Plan on losing terminal tackle when you’re fishing Steelhead.
 There’s no way around it.
 So, take more than you think you’ll need and remember, “If you’re not getting hung-up every now and then, you’re not Steelhead fishing.”